-9 ADDITIONAL REQUIREMENTS FOR APPROVED LABORATORIES
+8 ADDITIONAL REQUIREMENTS FOR APPROVED LABORATORIES

-9.1 Accreditation by United Kingdom Accreditation Service ("UKAS")
+8.1 Accreditation by United Kingdom Accreditation Service ("UKAS")

-An Approved Laboratory (and/or relevant subcontract laboratory) must hold UKAS accreditation in line with ISO/IEC 17025:2017 for minimum quality criteria methods i.e., Escherichia coli, Salmonella spp. and potentially toxic elements (PTEs) as listed in the PAS standards.
+An Approved Laboratory (and laboratory to which the Approved Laboratory subcontracts the Services) must hold UKAS accreditation in line with ISO/IEC 17025:2017 for minimum quality criteria methods i.e., Escherichia coli, Salmonella spp. and potentially toxic elements (PTEs) as listed in the PAS standards.
 UKAS accreditation shall be held for relevant matrices namely compost, growing media, digestate or sludge (depending on the Scheme).

-9.2 Pre-arranged inter-laboratory trials
+8.2 Pre-arranged inter-laboratory trials

-- 9.2.1 REAL reserves the right to carry out inter-laboratory trials at any time to check Approved Laboratories' performance.
-In particular, inter-laboratory trials will be designed to check systems and/or test result repeatability, reproducibility and trueness.
-Participation in such trials will be compulsory. - 9.2.2 REAL will carry out inter-laboratory trials approximately every two years unless participation in PT programmes is regarded as sufficient to assess Approved Laboratories' performance. - 9.2.3 An Approved Laboratory must implement at its cost and within the prescribed timescales any recommendations or corrective actions identified as a result of interlaboratory trials.
-An Approved Laboratory must record any corrective action or improvement made by the laboratory.
+- 8.2.1 REAL may carry out inter-laboratory trials at any time to monitor the Approved Laboratories' performance, in particular, to check systems and/or test result repeatability, reproducibility, and trueness.
+Participation in such trials will be compulsory. - 8.2.2 REAL will carry out inter-laboratory trials approximately every two years unless participation in PT programmes is regarded as sufficient to assess Approved Laboratories' performance.

+8.2.3 An Approved Laboratory must implement at its cost and within the prescribed timescales any recommendations or corrective actions identified as a result of interlaboratory trials.
+The Approved Laboratory must record any corrective action or improvement made.

-9.3 Compost or biofertiliser sampling and analysis requests
+8.3 Compost or digestate sampling and analysis requests

-- 9.3.1 If the sample was sent for certification purposes, then the producer should be advised to complete the most recent version of the PAS 100 Compost Analysis Request Form or PAS 110 Digestate Analysis Request Form as appropriate.
-The most recent version is available from the relevant Scheme website. - 9.3.2 Test results must not be reported to the producer unless the sample has got an Analysis Request Form correctly completed.
-Approved Laboratories may need to get in contact with the Producer to clarify the information on the Analysis Request Form. - 9.3.3 An Approved Laboratory may occasionally receive spot or independent samples which are accompanied by a clearly identified Independent Sampling and Analysis Request Form or a Spot Sampling Analysis Request Form. - 9.3.4 For any clarification on spot or independent samples and associated analysis request forms, the Approved Laboratory should contact REAL.
+- 8.3.1 Approved Laboratory shall ensure that the Producer uses the most recent version of the PAS 100 Compost Analysis Request Form or PAS 110 Digestate Analysis Request Form as appropriate.
+The most recent version is available from the relevant Scheme website. - 8.3.2 The Approved Laboratory shall not report results to the Producer unless the sample has got an Analysis Request Form correctly completed.
+Approved Laboratories may need to get in contact with the Producer to clarify the information on the Analysis Request Form. - 8.3.3 An Approved Laboratory may occasionally receive spot or independent samples which are accompanied by a clearly identified Independent Sampling and Analysis Request Form or a Spot Sampling Analysis Request Form. - 8.3.4 For any clarification on spot or independent samples and associated analysis request forms, the Approved Laboratory should contact REAL.
 An Approved Laboratory should not seek such clarification or any instructions from the Producer that is the subject of independent sampling or spot sampling.